ChronoInferna/exam-3-new-ChronoInferna/README.md

 For example, if you have the values 3, 5, and 7, the mean would be (3 + 5 + 7) / 3 = 15 / 3 = 5.

 # Question 2
 In this problem, you will develop a new function in our provided `LinkedList` class.
-Please observe the already existing structures found in `LinkedList.hpp`.
+Please observe the already existing structures found in `ReverseList.hpp`.

 Create a new function named `reverseList`.
 This function should take in no parameters and return a `LinkedList` object.